 How Awning Works

 First, investors prepare to transact when the right property becomes available.
-An Awning Advisor will help them:
+An Awning agent will help them:

 - Receive a pre-approval letter for financing,

 - Select a primary location and property profile (buy-box).

 Then investors review properties on the platform and recommendations from agents.
 Once an investor selects a desirable property, an Awning agent will help:

 - Take the property to closing.

 Awning agents work with investors to turn the asset into an income generating investment by: